sempernow/refpages/REFs/GitLab.gitlab-runner.RBAC.md

 ## 🛡 Additional Hardening (if needed)

 * Set `automountServiceAccountToken: false` for CI jobs to prevent API access
-* Use OPA/Gatekeeper to prevent pods in `gitlab-runner` from accessing runner resources
+* Use OPA/Gatekeeper to prevent pods in `glr-manager` from accessing runner resources
 * Use Kubernetes `NetworkPolicy` to prevent job pods from talking to the controller pod

 ---